intersel/Blapy/README.md

   </div>
 </body>
 ```
+**Let's imagine now that you would like that the website loads and updates only the "mainContainer" part without updating the whole page when we click on the test2.html link...**

+You know that you would need to call a URL in ajax, get the new content from the server and update the container with jQuery html function...
+Perhaps meet some problem with the browser history when going back... etc... etc...

-and a second one test2.html that is quite the same (let's imagine these files are php generated...) with a new content in the "mainContainer" part :
+With UPI Application, just create your second test2.html file as usual: it will be quite the same than test1.html (let's imagine the files are php generated...) with a new content in the "mainContainer" part :
 ```html
 <body id="myUPIApplication">
   <h1>I am test2.html file</h1>